What is Sales Enablement: Everything You Need to Know

-Sales enablement is the strategic, ongoing effort of providing sellers with the content, resources, sales training, and sales coaching they need to engage buyers effectively.
+Sales enablement is the strategic, ongoing effort that provides sellers with the content, resources, sales training, and sales coaching they need to engage buyers effectively.

 Investing in an enablement function can be a true differentiator in today’s competitive market.
 Companies with effective sales enablement can expect better win rates, higher quota attainment, and increased employee and customer retention.